ibm-cloud-docs/power-iaas/generating-estimate.md

 3. Click **{{site.data.keyword.powerSys_notm}}** tile.

 4. Click **Estimate Cost** to generate an estimated cost summary.
-An estimate is the approximate cost of the resources that you want to use in your workspace. \n You are redirected to the **Estimate cost** page.
+An estimate is the approximate cost of the resources that you want to use in your workspace.
+    You are redirected to the **Estimate cost** page.

 5. Select the type of virtual server from **Location type** drop-down list as [**On-premises** (private cloud)](#on-prem-location-type) or [**Off-premises** (IBM Cloud)](#off-prem-location-type).

 6. Select an IBM Cloud region from the **Location** drop-down list.
-Select an IBM Cloud region. \n For private cloud, select an IBM Cloud region that is closest to your physical location or data center where the pod will reside.
+Select an IBM Cloud region.
+    For private cloud, select an IBM Cloud region that is closest to your physical location or data center where the pod will reside.

 7. On the right-side panel, click **Add to estimate** to review the configuration.